 While working on mentored research projects, you will register for either:

-Students who are completing a thesis project should register for 3 credits of CHB 695 or CHB 696 during the semester they are working on their thesis.
+Students who are completing a thesis project for the MS should register for 3 credits of CHB 695 or CHB 696.
+Students who are completing a thesis project for the BS-Public Health / MS combined program should register for 4 credits of CHB 695 or CHB 696.
+All students should register for credits during the semester they are working on their thesis.

 After completing your coursework, you will satisfy the culminating experience requirement by taking either a written comprehensive exam or completing a thesis research project.